fmenardo/bion_tools/README.md

 Perl tools depend on the module menafmod.pm which is included, if you place bion_tools into your home they should work straight away, otherwise you have to modify the path at the beginning of each script.

 **base_env.yml** file to creat virtual environment where all tools should work, useful also to generate custom kernels for jupyter notebooks.

-Short instruvctions:
+Short instructions:

-create a .condarc file in your home and edit to determine the default location of conda environments and pkgs eg.
+if you never used anaconda create a .condarc file in your home and edit to determine the default location of conda environments and pkgs eg.

->envs_dirs:
+    envs_dirs:
->  - /data/fmenar/conda/envs
+      - /data/fmenar/conda/envs
->pkgs_dirs:
+    pkgs_dirs:
->  - /data/fmenar/conda/pkgs
+      - /data/fmenar/conda/pkgs

+Than:

+    conda env create -f base_env.yml
+    source activate base_env

+if you want to add your environment to the kernel list

+    ipython kernel install --user --name jupyter_nb_base
+    conda deactivate

 **assemble.py:** cut, complement and/or reverse sequence from a fasta, works on files with a single sequence, if there are multiple sequences will consider only the first